open/close all folders

 - Played with by Team Unicorn in Yugioh 5 Ds, whose leader's hair has one long spike.

-- Issa Matsumoto from Sangatsu No Lion spikes his hair up in slightly exaggerated way, making him the only character in the series so far with a remotely silly hairstyle.
+- Issa Matsumoto from 3-gatsu no Lion spikes his hair up in slightly exaggerated way, making him the only character in the series so far with a remotely silly hairstyle.

 - Nymphadora Tonks in the Harry Potter series favours her hair short, spiky and bright pink.
 Since she can change her appearance at will she obviously has no trouble spiking it up in the morning.